anshpreetlayal/practice_data_engineering_bash/README.md

 - **-s:** Display only the total for each specified file or directory.
 - **-h:** Human-readable output (e.g., KB, MB, GB).

-The `du` command is valuable for assessing disk space usage at the directory or file level, and the options provide flexibility in the output format.

 ## `df` Command: Disk Free